pennie26/pennie26.github.io/_posts/2026/05/31/2026-07-14-anime-recommendations.md

 ### Koro-sensei

 Move on to Koro-sensei.
 The part I like best about him is his alien-like laugh.
 It's like high, and it sounds like 'nuruhuhuhuhu'.
-You should probably search it up on Youtube or something, reading my description won't help you a bit.
+You should probably search it up on Youtube or something, since reading my description won't help you a bit.

 Secondly, he's like a motherhen himself.
 He always care about his students, and it's really sweet.
 I just love the dynamics between the teacher and the students, it's not a serious, stern one, but more like a mother duck with it's ducklings.